zmuranaka/rock-paper-scissors/README.md

 ## Sources:

 I got the GitHub logo from [GitHub](https://github.com/logos).
-I created the mail logo and link logo in Adobe Photoshop, and I created the rock, paper, and scissors images in PicsArt on iPadOS as well as Adobe Photoshop.
+I created the mail logo, link logo, and header in Adobe Photoshop, and I created the rock, paper, and scissors images in PicsArt on iPadOS as well as Adobe Photoshop.
 Websites that helped me create the project:
 https://www.w3schools.com/
 &nbsp;&nbsp;&nbsp;&nbsp;W3Schools was very helpful as a general reference.